joaoregis/time-skipper-extension/README.md

-# Time Skipper Extension
+# Time Skipper Extension (WIP)

-Skip time in videos with customizable time.
+This is a Chrome Extension that allow user to skip time in videos with customizable time.